Robert Bell's

 JoiRyde Winery

 A virtual winery located in the District Wine Village.
-Owned bt two LAdies Daphne Scromeda and Stacy Allen.
+Owned bt two Ladies Daphne Scromeda and Stacy Allen.

 Originally a flatlander from the beautiful province of Saskatchewan, Stacy made British Columbia home just over 13 years ago.
 Stacy’s career has always revolved around hospitality, running many of her Vacation properties;